revbayes/revbayes.github.io/tutorials/getting_started/index.md

     mu := ln(M) - (sigma^2)/2.0

-Replication over lists of variables as a plate object is specified using ‘for‘ loops.
+Replication over lists of variables as a plate object is specified using `for` loops.
 A for-loop is an iterator statement that performs a function a given number of times.
 In `Rev` you can use this syntax to create a vector of 7 stochastic variables, each drawn from a lognormal
 distribution: